lindemeier/painty/README.md

 - Non photorealistic rendering: painterly rendering, image abstraction and stylization.
 - Paint rendering and realistic mixing.
 - Color conversions.
-- ... and more to come
+- ... and more to come.

 ## Paint Renderer